 How do I get rid of eczema on my legs fast?

 The fastest path is consistency, not intensity.
 Moisturize twice daily, identify your subtype, and apply a targeted anti-inflammatory to active patches.
 Expert guidelines describe short courses (typically 7–14 days) of topical anti-inflammatory therapy to control mild-to-moderate flares.[16]
-SmartLotion is designed for this combined approach and can be used twice daily on legs across all severities.
+A well-formulated treatment combining anti-inflammatory and moisturizing action, applied twice daily, typically shows visible improvement within 1–2 weeks.

 Is eczema on legs contagious?